edrlab/thorium-reader-doc/content.en/210_reading/221_maths.md

 {{< details "Read  **mathematics** with NVDA">}}
-You can read mathematical expressions tagged with MathML using different approaches to NVDA, for example using the complement [Access8Math](https://addons.nvda-project.org/addons/access8math.fr.html).
+You can read mathematical expressions tagged with MathML using different NVDA approaches, for example using the complement [Access8Math](https://addons.nvda-project.org/addons/access8math.fr.html).
-You can read mathematical expressions tagged with MathML using different approaches to NVDA, for example using the complement
+The accessibility features of MathJax will have to be disabled for this.
 {{< /details >}}

 {{< hint danger >}}
 Attention !
-These features can only be activated if the book has been designed by inserting mathematical formulas in the MathML form.
-For reasons of ease of production the mathematical formulas are often included in the form of images and it is then the alternative text that must allow the understanding of the understanding of the formula via a precise description.
+These features can only be activated if the book has been designed by inserting mathematical formulas in the MathML format.
+For reasons of ease of production the mathematical formulas are often included as
+images and it is then the alternative text that must allow the understanding of the formula via a precise description.

 Books that include mathematics in MathML form should